franktalora/number-to-words-api/My Approach.md

 > Manual configuration of Jest is honestly time-consuming, as it has a tonne of configuration knobs you need to set manually.
 > Not only that, but you need to introduce babel, which also requires more manual tweaking.
 > So, ultimately, I decided against implementing it for now.
 I've left a TODO note in the readme to note for future.

+# Why Vite for the frontend?

+From experience, Vite makes it easy to get a simple React website up and running.

+There are other solutions, such as Next.JS, Gatsby, Webpack, etc. but these are designed for more complex projects (especially Next).
+I have used all of these in the past, and Vite was always the go-to for a straightforward project such as this one.
+It ultimately proved itself to work quite well with .NET as well.

 # Why Fetch API for data retrieval?